-February 2021 – Unipart is providing manufacturing expertise to a three-year research study to revolutionise the sustainability of electric motors.
+February 2021 – Unipart is providing manufacturing expertise to a three-year research study to revolutionise electric vehicle sustainability.

 Funded by the UK Government Office for Zero Emission Vehicles and Innovate UK, the Rare-earth Recycling for E-machines (RaRE) study will give the UK a competitive edge in low carbon vehicle technology.

-Bentley Motors, University of Birmingham, and Hypromag are among Unipart Powertrain Applications’ project partners aiming to deliver a breakthrough in rare earth magnet recycling, a key element to sustainably electrify the automotive industry.
+Bentley Motors, University of Birmingham, and Hypromag are among Unipart Powertrain Applications’ project partners aiming to deliver a breakthrough in rare earth magnet recycling, a key element to electric vehicle sustainability.

 Unipart Powertrain Applications will lead the development of manufacturing scale up routes to ensure the project outcomes are suitable for volume production.

 Carol Burke, Unipart Manufacturing Group Managing Director, said: “We’re delighted to be part of this exciting study to contribute towards the UK’s future as a leader in low carbon technology.
 As one of the largest UK-based Tier 1 automotive partners, Unipart is a recognised volume automotive supplier able to supply globally.

 “As an experienced partner in Advanced Propulsion Centre and Innovate UK programmes, Unipart has a strong track record of converting research into commercial opportunity, the latest example being Hyperbat, a joint venture with Williams Advanced Engineering to develop electric vehicle batteries.

 “We will also leverage our research and development facilities from The Institute of Advanced Manufacturing and Engineering, our pioneering collaboration with recognised academic leaders in manufacturing technology, Coventry University.”